thymbahutymba/fanctrlrs/README.md

 If you wish to have telegram notification you have to compile with notify feature.
 In this case your `Config.toml` have to contain the `[telegram]` section.
 ```
-$ cargo build --feature notify --release
+$ cargo build --features notify --release
 ```
-Whether you want not this feature it's enough to compile without `--feature notify`
+Whether you want not this feature it's enough to compile without `--features notify`

 It is also provide a systemd file service that have to be copied into the correct directory
 ```